 Together with our advocacy partner, Save the Children Action Network (SCAN), we have mobilized our advocates to write more than half-a-million messages to the Administration and Congress, speaking out against violations of children’s rights at the border.
 Our work will continue as long as children’s rights aren’t fully realized or protected.

-3. Support Our Work for Migrant Children at the U.S. Border
+3. Support Our Work for Migrant Children at the U.S.-Mexico Border

 Save the Children does not choose sides – we choose children and will always work to uphold and protect their rights in any crisis or circumstance.
 Here are 3 ways you can help migrant children and families at the U.S. Southern Border: